RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 ## Notes

+#### Limitations

 Even though the snowmask stops rotting of bales inside buildings, it does still visually rain.
 That is a limitation in the game and can't be solved by Seasons.

-For Seasons 2.0, a bunch of new density layers will be needed.
-The density map created using the current and previous manuals will be valid, but not all 2.0 functionality will be available.

-All maps created with previous manuals are still valid, but you can update.
+#### Wrong size density file

 If you changed your map from 5 channels (previous guide) to 1 channel, you might get this error:
 ```
 Error: GDM file has wrong number of channels (5 should be 1)
 ```
 To solve it, convert the Seasons gdm file to a png with the GRLE converter from Giants, and re-open your map in the editor.

+#### Previous versions

+For Seasons 2.0, a bunch of new density layers will be needed.
+The density map created using the current and previous manuals will be valid, but not all 2.0 functionality will be available.

+All maps created with previous manuals are still valid, but you can update.

 ## Tips and tricks